kennethreitz/simplemind/README.md

 ### Stop Repeating Yourself

-You can use the `Session` class to
+You can use the `Session` class to set default parameters for all calls:

 ```python
 import simplemind as sm